Highlights from the Ratings and Financial Report for Hexcel Corporation (HXL)

 Based on Hexcel Corporation (HXL), the company’s capital structure generated 77.91 points at debt to equity in total, while total debt to capital is 43.79.
 Total debt to assets is 36.01, with long-term debt to equity ratio resting at 76.36.
 Finally, the long-term debt to capital ratio is 42.92.

-Currently, EBITDA for the company is 65.20M with total debt to EBITDA at 1.84.
-When we switch over and look at the enterprise to sales, we see a ratio of 3.11, with the company’s debt to enterprise value settled at 0.15.
+When we switch over and look at the enterrpise to sales, we see a ratio of 3.11, with the company’s debt to enterprise value settled at 0.15.
 The receivables turnover for the company is 8.00 and the total asset turnover is 0.79.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 2.19.